aalquaiti/challenge/README.md

 * Postgresql

 `
-Note: Do not use psyocpg2 binary distribution as it might cause problem when migrating database.
+Note: Do not use psyocpg2 binary distribution as it might cause problems when migrating to database.
 Installing psycopg2 from source is a bit challenging, but all requirements are explained on the library's website
 `

 ### Inital Setup: